NORTON ENGINEERING logo Norton Engineering LLC

 Peer Review

-by John W. Norton, P.E., D.E.E.
+by John W. Norton, P.E., B.C.E.E.

 When studies are done they gain credibility by having "Peer Review".
 This means simply that the study results have been review by the author's peers, those with interest in the study subject and experience with which to evaluate the findings.